How Claude Built a Custom MailerLite Newsletter Header and Footer

 That's what I discovered when I was building a newsletter template for a client - a leadership consultancy with a visual identity rooted in deep navy, warm gold accents, and elegant serif typography.
 The kind of brand that needs its email communications to feel just as considered as its website.

 The drag-and-drop editor couldn't deliver the level of refinement the header and footer needed.
-So I turned to Claude to build custom HTML for those two bookend elements, while keeping the drag-and-drop editor for the newsletter content in between.
+So I partnered with Claude to build custom HTML for those two bookend elements, while keeping the drag-and-drop editor for the newsletter content in between.
 The result was the best of both worlds: a polished, branded frame around every email, with the flexibility to create body content quickly each week without touching any code.

 Why Custom MailerLite Headers Beat the Drag-and-Drop Editor